How to Force a Git Push Correctly

 Advanced Git Push Techniques

-2. It refers to the command git push --force, which forcefully overwrites the branch at the remote repository with the branch in the local repository, disregarding any conflicts.
+2. It is a reference to the command git push --force, which ignores conflicts and overwrites the branch in the local repository with the branch at the remote repository.

-5. What is a non-fast-forward update in Git?
+5. In Git, what is a non-fast-forward update?

 9. What are Git hooks?

-10. Git hooks are scripts that trigger actions at certain points in Git's execution process, such as before a push, helping enforce workflow rules and safeguard the repository.
+10. Git hooks are scripts that, when executed at specific times during Git's execution process—for example, just before to a push—help enforce workflow policies and protect the repository.